 The Hop On Hop Off Bus

 A Dubai city tour with the Hop on Hop Off Bus is a must.
 I can’t recommend this highly enough in getting your bearings around Dubai.
 Dubai is quite spread out and having 24 hours to get on and off this bus to check out a number of tourist attractions is money well spent.
 You can then later decide on what you would like to see more of and the distance to get to each attraction.
 You can buy tickets online.
-The Big Bus company are currently offering a 25% discount on their unlimited attraction pass.
+The Big Bus company are currently offering a discount for online bookings.
 Follow the link below to see special offers.

 If you need a heads up on things to do in Dubai, you many want to read my blog post on what to see and do in Dubai